GREENING LAB | NEWS

 Jun 22, 2019: Ruminant article

 Chris has published a first-author article in the ISME Journal together with collaborators in Otago, Illinois, and AgResearch.
-The article, which focuses on hydrogen transactions in the ruminant, will help efforts to mitigate methane emissions in agriculture.
+The article, which focuses on hydrogen transactions in ruminants, reveals new pathways and will help efforts to mitigate methane emissions in agriculture.

 Apr 05 2019: Nature Communications articles

 We have published two papers in Nature Communications.
 The first, featuring major contributions from Chris and Blair, provides a revised biosynthesis pathway for F420 in mycobacteria.
 The second, led by Xiyang Dong and Casey Hubert, identifies new pathways for anaerobic hydrocarbon degradation.

 For older news from the lab, please check out the news archive.